 Top tip: see a flamenco performance on the Ramblas

 The Tablao Cordobés is probably the best known flamenco venue for tourists.
-It is located on the Ramblas and it is advertised by promoters on the Ramblas all day long.
+It is located on the Ramblas, in the city centre.

 - The show lasts two and a half hours and costs €44.